zapier/visual-builder/docs/_docs/advanced.md

 For example, the Access Token value will often accessed via {% raw %}`{{bundle.authData.access_token}}`{% endraw %} or {% raw %}`{{bundle.authData.accessToken}}`{% endraw %}.

 However, note that the `authData` bundle does not support nested objects: all values returned from auth functions need to be at the top level.
+This bundle also does not include values provided by intermediate steps in OAuth2 or Session auth flows, like `redirect_uri`.

 Commonly used authData fields include: